 Dr. Carl Kirker-Head is a large animal surgeon, with a musculoskeletal focus, an equine sports medicine expert (tendon, ligament and bone injury and rehabilitation), and professor of large animal surgery at Cummings School of Veterinary Medicine at Tufts University.
 As the Marilyn M. Simpson Chair in Equine Medicine, his research and clinical interests range from fracture causation and repair to tendon and ligament rehabilitation to therapeutic farriery.
 As the director of the Orthopedic Research Laboratory, Dr. Kirker-Head's research interests include bone, tendon, ligament, and cartilage remodeling and regeneration.
 He also undertakes research on orthopedic device and database development, as well as catheter-based interventions for cardiac disease.

 Dr. Kirker-Head contributes lecture, small-group and one-on-one teaching on diverse topics ranging from clinical equine unsoundness and surgery to practice management to non-traditional veterinary income supplementation (industry consultant, expert witness, etc).
-As the International Chair of AOVET, a preeminent educator in veterinary orthopedics, he is heavily involved in improving patient outcomes by developing life-long educational offerings for veterinary orthopedists across the globe.
+As the immediate past-Chair of AOVET International, a preeminent educator in veterinary orthopedics, he has been heavily involved in improving patient outcomes by developing life-long educational offerings for veterinary orthopedists across the globe.

-Dr. Kirker-Head owns and runs a rehabilitation facility for horses recovering from injury and disease in Sturbridge, Massachusetts.
+Dr. Kirker-Head owns and runs a boarding and rehabilitation facility for horses recovering from injury and disease in Sturbridge, Massachusetts.